ari3417/facade-spectrum-of-balat/README.md

 **2. Physical Occlusion & Extraction Limits (MAR)**
 - **Bay Window (Cumba) Obstructions:** In traditional facades featuring prominent bay windows (Cumbalar), the protruded architectural structure physically obstructs the camera's viewing angle of the recessed wall sections.
 This optical occlusion may lead to a slight underestimation of the horizontal facade width and background window counts by the object detection algorithm.
+- **Setback and Garden Occlusions (Symbolic Buildings):** While significant symbolic/historic buildings are spatially included in the dataset, their physical setbacks (e.g., front gardens or courtyards) prevent them from being sufficiently visible from street-level imagery.
+Consequently, the true facade colors of these specific structures could not be accurately extracted, meaning their visual footprint is absent from the K-Means color weighting algorithm.

 **3. Tabular Missing Data Optimization**
 The missing data in the tabular database is not an error, but a deliberate architectural decision to ensure extreme performance.